fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

 ## Supported command line parameters

+- `--info info-abbr-top-left,info-abbr-top-right,info-abbr-bottom-left,info-abbr-bottom-right`
+  What information to add to image in each corner.
+Supported info-abbr values: `print_duration`, `model_height`, `filament_weight`, `filament_length`, `filament_cost`
+  Default: `print_duration, model_height, filament_weight, filament_length`
 - `--short_duration_format`
-  Use short format for print duration: 1d 23:45 instead of 1d 23h 45m 56s.
-Who need these seconds, really?
+  Use short format for `print_duration` (`1d 23:45` instead of `1d 23h 45m 56s`.
+Who need these seconds, really?)
+- `--currency $`
+  Currency character for `filament_cost`
+  Default: `$`
+- `--currency_suffix`
+  Currency character is added as a suffix (example: `10$`).
+Without the option (default), it is added as a prefix (example: `$10`)
+- `--update_original_image`
+  Original image (that is used by Klipper) is also modified with text info.
+So you will see the modified image in fluidd.
+- `--original_image_light_theme`
+  Original image will be adjusted for light Klipper's theme.
+Use this option if you use light fluidd theme (without the option it is adjusted for dark fluidd theme -- default Klipper theme)
 - `--debug`
-  Put additional debug information into log file (`thumbnail.log`) and save resized images in program folder.
+  Write debug information into `thumbnail.log` and save resized images in program folder.
 I will ask you to run with the option and supply log in case you face any issues.
 - `--old_printer`
   Generate thumbnails for Neptune 2 series printers & older
 - `--image_size 200x200`
   Without this option the first thumbnail that is bigger than 100x100px from g-code file will be used.
-  If specified, the script will try to find in g-code thumbnail with the specified image size.
-Script will report error if such thumbnail is not found.
+  If specified, the script will try to find in g-code thumbnail with the specified size.
+It will report error if such thumbnail is not found.
 So I'd recommend not to use the option at all and only specify size 300x300 in 'Printer Settings'.
-- `--update_original_image`
-  Original image (that is used by Klipper) is also modified with text info
-- `--original_image_light_theme`
-  Original image will be adjusted for light Klipper's theme (without this option it is adjusted for dark theme that is the default Klipper theme)
-- `--images 200x200/gimage,100x100/simage`
+- `--images WxH/gimage,WxH/simage`
-  Images that will be generated for new printers (in specified order).
-Default: 200x200/gimage,160x160/simage
+  Images to be generated in specified order.
+The option does not work with option `--old_printer`.
+  Default: `200x200/gimage,160x160/simage`
 - `--no-modify_slicer_header`
   Original slicer header will not be modified.
-This option should only be used if your firmware displays thumbnail without Cura mentioned in gcode.
+This option should only be used if your printer firmware displays thumbnail without Cura mentioned in gcode.
-- `--info top-left,top-right,bottom-left,bottom-right`
-  What information should be added on images in each corner.
-Supported the following: print_duration, model_height, filament_weight, filament_length, filament_cost
-- `--currency $`
-  What currency character is added if you specify filament_cost
-- `--currency_suffix`
-  If specified, the currency character will be added after numeric value

 To add script's command line option in PrusaSlicer/OrcaSlicer, make sure you wrap them in double quotes:
 `"C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.exe" "--image_size" "300x300";`

 ## Author

 fifonik

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/fifonik)